kevinwlu/kevinwlu.github.io/README.md

 1. Kamen Kresnitchki, “Media Streaming and Icecast Report,” December 2022.

 ## Senior Thesis Committee
+* Theodore Rogalski, "Decentralized and Safety Guaranteed Deep Multi-Agent Reinforcement Learning With Applications to the Persistent Monitoring Problem," May 2026
 *	Justin DeTone, “A Spiking Neural Network Model in Python,” May 2020.

 ## Senior Design Projects